 There are some holistic and alternative forms of addiction therapy that are known to treat the mind, body, and spirit all at one time.
 One of the most effective of these holistic/alternative forms of addiction therapy is equine therapy.

-Phoenix Rising Recovery offers all of our patients the opportunity to receive equine therapy.
-For answers to inquiries about the benefits of our equine therapy program here at Phoenix Rising Recovery, or any of our addiction treatment programs for that matter, contact us today!
+Phoenix Rising Recovery offers many different programs that can complement or be complemented by equine therapy.
+For answers to inquiries about the benefits of equine therapy programs, or any of our addiction treatment programs for that matter, contact us today!
 We are more than willing to answer any questions that you may have.